Page Title

 Growing

-Start with some of the easy plants listed.
-Nurture them carefully so they are in tip-top shape when they are forming their seeds.
+You can start with some of the plants listed above.
+Nurture them carefully so they remain healthy when forming their seeds.

-Choose several of the healthiest, most productive plants for saving seed, and tag with a ribbon so they do not get consumed.
+Choose several of the most robust and productive plants for saving seeds, marking them with a ribbon so you know which ones to harvest seeds from.

-Some methods to avoid cross-pollination by wind or insects transferring pollen from plants of another variety or species:
+It is important to avoid cross-pollination by wind or by insects transferring pollen from plants of another variety or species.
+Methods to avoid cross-pollination include:

-- Plant multiple varieties from one species at different times of the growing season to avoid overlapping flowering times.
+- Planting multiple varieties from one species at different times of the growing season to avoid overlapping flowering times.

 Harvesting and processing